Hermogenes of Tarsus: Editions and translations

 Hermogenes was very popular in Byzantine education.
 George of Trebizond, a Byzantine scholar, introduced Hermogenes to Western Europe during the Renaissance through his Rhetoricorum libri V (1470).
 Trebizond´s handbook incorporates material from Hermogenes´ On Stases and On Types of Style with the anonymous Rhetoric to Herennius.
 The famous publisher Aldus Manutius introduced the Hermogenean rhetorical corpus to the Western European reader in the Rhetores Graeci (1508).
 Hermogenes is cited by Juan Luis Vives, and was influential on Johannes Sturm.
 Sturm published translations and commentaries on most of Hermogenes´s works.
 Hermogenes was also influential on Spanish rhetoricians such as Antonio Lull, Pedro Juan Núñez, and Luis de Granada.
 Lull and Núñez published versions of Hermogenes's progymnasmata, and Núñez´s Rhetoricae institutionis draws significantly on the entire Hermogenic corpus.

 The 19th century Hugo Rabe edition of the Opera Hermogenis, with Latin introduction, is based upon various editions, among others, the Aldine edition.

 Michel Patillon has translated the entire Hermogenic corpus into French, with copious annotations.
 Malcolm Heath has translated On Issues (Περὶ στάσεων) into English, and Cecil W. Wooten has translated On Types of Style into English.
 A Dutch translation of On Types of Style appeared in late 2006.

 Work on Hermogenes' influence

-Mikael Johansson has tried to apply the unique rhetorical schemes of Hermogenes on some of the declamations of Libanius.
+Mikael Johansson has tried to apply the unique rhetorical schemes in Pseudo-Hermogenes' work on rhetorical invention on some of the declamations of Libanius.

 Annabel Patterson wrote a book about Hermogenean style, rhetorical categories, and its influence on Renaissance writers, such as William Shakespeare.
+The influence of Hermogenean stylistics on Renaissance literature is further corroborated by Scheler, who has investigated Hermogenean influences in the poetry of George Herbert, Ramsay, who detects Hermogenean influences in the poetry of Ben Jonson, and Raty, who investigates the Hermogenean aesthetics of hybridity and mixture in English Renaissance literary criticism.
 Hugh Blair also mentions Hermogenes in his work on rhetoric.
+In addition, Debora Shuger argues for Hermogenes' huge influence on Renaissance theo-rhetoric and homiletics, with the sublime simplicity of types of style such as solemnity offering an alternative to Ciceronian stylistics, which views the grand and low styles as opposites.
+According to Shuger, Hermogenean stylistics was operationalized in the realm of Bible hermeneutics by Salomo Glassius and Matthias Flacius Illyricus, with works on homiletics by e.g. Nicholas Caussin borrowing heavily from Hermogenes' On Types of Style.
+Glassius and Illyricus detected all styles described by Hermogenes in their readings of the Bible.